Demystifying Decentralized Identifiers (DIDs)

 The lifecycle and operation of DIDs involve several key steps:

-1. Creation: A DID subject (or an agent acting on their behalf) generates a pair of cryptographic keys (public and private).
-The public key is often embedded in or referenced by the DID document, while the private key is kept secret and used for authentication and signing.
-The DID itself is then registered on the network specified by the chosen DID method.
+- Creation: A DID subject generates a pair of cryptographic keys (public and private).
+The public key is embedded in or referenced by the DID document, while the private key is kept secret.

-2. Resolution: When someone needs to interact with a DID subject, they use a "DID resolver" to look up the DID.
-The resolver queries the underlying distributed ledger or network associated with the DID method and retrieves the corresponding DID document.
+- Resolution: When someone needs to interact with a DID subject, they use a "DID resolver" to look up the DID and retrieve the corresponding DID document from the underlying network.

-3. Verification: The DID document contains the public keys and other information needed to verify the authenticity of the DID subject.
+- Verification: The DID document contains the public keys needed to verify the authenticity of the DID subject.
 For example, if the subject signs a message with their private key, others can use the public key from the DID document to verify the signature.
-This process is crucial for establishing trust in digital interactions.

-4. Update/Deactivation: DID subjects can update their DID documents (e.g., to rotate keys or change service endpoints) or deactivate their DIDs if they are no longer needed.
-These operations are also managed according to the rules of the specific DID method.
+- Update/Deactivation: DID subjects can update their DID documents or deactivate their DIDs if they are no longer needed.

 Benefits of DIDs in Self-Sovereign Identity